Hands-on Workshop: The Art of Upcycling

 Description of Workshop

-This hands-on workshop is all about awareness and highlights the many possibilities of using discarded and recycled materials.
+This hands-on workshop is about awareness and the many ways to use discarded and recycled materials.
 The assignments will challenge you to think in a different way.
-We will show you a wide range of examples and extraordinary possibilities from all over the world.
+We will show you a wide range of examples and unusual opportunities from around the world.

-After that they will develop concepts for building applications and architectural purposes, with those same materials.
-And in between we make solar cookers entirely from campus waste, which the students will test during lunch time and tea break; weather permitting.
+Then they will develop concepts for building applications and architectural purposes using the same materials.
+In between, we will make solar cookers entirely from campus waste that students will test during lunch and tea breaks, weather permitting.

-At the end of the course we introduce the Height Challenge.
-The students will construct the highest possible freestanding tower with the materials of their choice.
+At the end of the course, we will introduce the Height Challenge.
+Students will build the tallest free-standing tower possible using the materials of their choice.

 Aims and Outcomes